techmouse/steam-compatdata-symlinker-thing/README.md

 This script also reports broken symlinks, and unused common, compatdata, and shadercache directories.

-**NOTE: This script can ONLY make symlinks, report broken symlinks, and report unused directories.
+**NOTE: This script can ONLY create symlinks, report broken symlinks, and report unused directories.
 Any actions to be taken with these reports is outside the scope of this script.
 It's up to YOU to decide what should be done and YOU must do it manually.**

 ## Example 1:
 Game: `Fallout: New Vegas`